 The Amish Bedroom – usually shared by many people.
 The Amish are known to have anywhere between 5 – 13 kids.

 The Amish Wardrobe – they don’t use buttons, nothing shiny and only certain colors.

-The One-Room Schoolhouse – this is where all the kids of a certain area, that is walking distance from the house are taught.
+The One-Room Schoolhouse – this is where all the kids of a certain area, that is within walking distance from the house are taught.
 Their favorite recreation activity is baseball.